-Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Ooredoo Q.P.S.C.
+Consolidated financial statements for the year ended 31 December 2023 (All amounts are expressed in Qatari Riyals unless otherwise stated)

 Impairment of financial assets (continued)

 For all other financial instruments, the Group recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
 However, if the credit risk on the financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.